+Alastair MacArthur

-Alastair MacArthur Director of Finance and Resources
+Director of Finance

+and Resources

+24 November 2023

-The unaudited accounts were issued on 22 June 2023.
+The unaudited accounts were issued on 22 June 2023 and the audited accounts were authorised for issue on 16 November 2023.

 Cashflow Statement

 This statement shows the changes in cash and cash equivalents of the Council during the year.
 It shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
 The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Council are funded by way of taxation and grant income or from the recipients of services provided by the Council.
 Investing activities represent the extent to which cash outflows have been made for resources that are intended to contribute to the Council's future service delivery.
 Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (that is, borrowing) to the Council.